averaeth26/Senior-Seminar-Avera/README.md

 1/31/24: <br>
 Today, I spent a lot of time theorycrafting how to make a better course scheduling algorithm, and I implemented a first draft in code, although it isn't fully functional yet.

+2/1/24: <br>
+Today, I finished the course scheduling algorithm, and I also completed a first draft of the student scheduling function, although it is currently still a work in progress.